jumphone/corProp/README.md

 # corProp

-Use the correlation of expression profiles to estimate the composition of mixed expression profile
+Use the correlation between expression profiles to estimate the composition of mixed expression profile